luismrgarcia/GarHAge/docs/software.md

 #### Selecting the NodeMCU / ESP8266

-1. You may need to install a driver for the NodeMCU for your OS - Google for instructions for your specific microcontroller and platform, install the driver if necessary, and restart the Arduino IDE.
+You may need to install a driver for the NodeMCU for your OS - Google for instructions for your specific microcontroller and platform, install the driver if necessary, and restart the Arduino IDE.
+(Other ESP8266-based microcontrollers may also require os-specific drivers.)

-1. Select your board from `Tools - Boards` in the Arduino IDE (e.g. "NodeMCU 1.0 (ESP-12E Module)").
+Select your board from **Tools -> Boards** in the Arduino IDE (e.g. "NodeMCU 1.0 (ESP-12E Module)").

 #### Loading the Sketch and Modifying `config.h` Parameters